locka99/opcua/docs/client.md

 6. Do stuff, periodically renewing the channel.
 7. Close secure channel, server drops the socket

-Once you're in step 5, the client is able to subscribe to variables, browse the address space and do other things described by _services_.
+Most of the housekeeping and detail is handled by the API.
+You just need to point the client at the server, and set things up before running a loop.

 ## Create a simple project